Top 10 Books for Kids Wanting to Be a Vet

-This can vary quite extensively, being largely dependent on the hours you put into it and the nature of animals that you care for.
+Earnings can vary quite extensively, being largely dependent on the hours you put into it and the nature of animals under your care.
 Don't forget that you may need to work long or unsociable hours—it is certainly not a 9 to 5 job.
 As you become more experienced as a veterinarian, build a robust client base, and broaden your knowledge, you would expect to earn more.

 Veterinarian Pay Rates (United Kingdom)